 9 places to visit in Lisbon… Hey Goldies!
 I’ve been in Lissabon and want to share some must sees and must do’s with you.
 The must eat-placesyou can find in my Lissabon vlogs.
 The 9 places to visit in Lisbon you’ll read about today!

-Okay, this place is a must must must visit!
+Okay, this is one of the 9 places is a must must must visit!
 You can go by bus the easiest way.
 Once you’re there, first visit the Torre de Bélem at first.
 That place.. is so magical.
 I don’t know what it is, but there’s just this feeling when you’re there, almost as if it isn’t real.
 Or if you’re in the middle of a fairytale.
 There was a violist playing beautiful music, which made the whole thing even better..
 And a lot of people were making pictures there (of course), but because we were early, it was totally doable!

 After the Torre de Bélem, we went to Bélem city.
 Just walking back, going through streets, getting lost.. and then we put our Google Maps on to find Pastais de Bélem.
 YUMMY!
 A real recommendation, it’s cheap, super delicious and a little tip for you: skip the line, walk all the way to the front and then go inside.
 A lot of people are waiting in line for the bakery, while inside there’s a restaurant.
 You can eat at the restaurant for a really small price, and you can even order (packed) pastries from there.